 What Identity servers do is allow logins and security roles for authorized users.

 Many different types of specialized server types allow computer networks.
 This is separate from the common corporate types, home users generally interfacing with game servers, chat servers, audio streaming services, or others.

 A lot of networks on the internet operate using a client-server networking model combining websites and communication services.

 Another model is called peer-to-peer networking, which allows all devices on a network to work as either a server or a client on an as-required basis.

-A cluster is generally used in computer networking when wanting to refer to implementations of shared computing resources.
-Usually, a cluster combines the resources of two or more computing devices which is capable of otherwise functioning separately for some common purpose (usually a workstation or a server device)
+A cluster is generally used in computer networking when a person wants to refer to implementations of shared computing resources.
+Usually a cluster combines the resources of two or more computing devices which are capable of otherwise functioning separately for some common purpose; they are usually a workstation or a server device.

 A web server farm is a number of networked web servers, each one with access to content on the same site that functions as a cluster, theoretically.

 Though, purists debate the technical classification of a server farm as a cluster, while being dependent on the details of the hardware and software configuration.